GUIDE 2024

 Medical Writer Interview Questions: Technical Questions

-The following are some questions related to the technical side of medical writing.
+The following are some technical questions related to medical writing interviews.

 1. What are referencing and citations?